Pet raccoon with meth pipe in its mouth found in driver's seat during Ohio traffic stop, police say

 The vehicle was pulled over because its registered owner had an active warrant and a suspended driver's license, the department said.
 Law enforcement arrested and charged the owner of the car, 55-year-old Victoria Vidal, with drug possession and three counts of drug paraphernalia and cited her for driving under suspension, the police department said.
 Vidal may face more charges for crack cocaine possession, depending on the outcome of lab results still to come from the state Bureau of Criminal Investigation.

-The raccoon was not harmed, police said, and officers confirmed Vidal has the documents needed to legally own the animal.
+The raccoon was not harmed, police said, adding that "notification was made to the proper authorities to determine that she has the proper paperwork and documentation to own the racoon."
 (In Ohio, people are allowed to have pet raccoons, but the process to keep them domestically is highly regulated and certain permits are required.)

 Springfield police released body camera video of the traffic stop, which shows Chewy emerging from the car.